FA Training Options

 - Building a network of professional grant management contacts.

 Course Availability / Enrollment: This course is taught twice a year.
 The course is typically taught in May at the National Conservation Training Center in Shepherdstown, WV.
 Additionally, the course is also taught in September at the WSFR Regional Office in Lakewood, CO.
+Due to impacts from COVID-19, the WSFR Training Branch will be offering additional in-person trainings for this course to address the current training demand.
 To register for a course, please click below on the link to the desired course.
-Due to COVID-19, in-person training courses have been postponed due to social gathering and public health and safety concerns.
-Please check back on a regular basis for future virtual and in-person training courses.

 Tuition/Cost: Tuition is free (paid by WSFR Program).
 Students are responsible for lodging, per diem, and all travel costs.
 For classes held at the National Conservation Training Center (NCTC) in Shepherdstown, WV, please refer to the NCTC campus/lodging rates for lodging costs (includes meals) and campus/shuttle for shuttle service cost/information.
 For classes held in other locations, students will be responsible for securing their own travel and lodging accommodations.